 Medicaid and Personal Responsibility Waivers: Opportunities and Challenges in Evaluating Potential Impacts

 This issue brief is a synthesis of the presentations and discussions at a September 2018 meeting, along with relevant background from the gray and peer-reviewed literature.
 The discussion was off the record, so comments are paraphrased and without attribution.
+The brief is part of the Agency for Healthcare Research and Quality-funded project Research Insights, managed by AcademyHealth.

 In an effort to encourage more prudent use of health services and lifestyle choices that support better health outcomes, states are leveraging increased flexibility through Medicaid’s waiver process to promote what is collectively referred to as “personal responsibility” policies, such as increased cost-sharing, work requirements, and incentives to encourage healthy behavior.